 A Fast 5 Minutes

-Got a quick slot to fill before an after-school activity?
-How about a small gap between homework and sitting down for dinner?
+Got a quick slot to fill before a virtual class?
+How about a small gap between schoolwork and sitting down for dinner?
 Parent like a pro with these little-to-no-prep basics you can use just about anywhere.

 1. Tickle your sidekick’s funny bone.
 Whip out brain busters or riddles that will make them laugh.
 Luckily you don’t need Comedy Central writers for this one.
 We think your goofballs will get a kick out of our ultimate list of jokes for kids.

 2. A few rounds of “We’re going on a picnic” alphabet style will entertain the tot lot.
 The first player up says, “I’m going on a picnic,” then adds a tasty packable to the phrase, like an apple, apricot or avocado.
 Stick with ABC-order, or focus on just one letter for each round.

 5. Turn yourself into a living “spot the difference” puzzle.
 Start with a slow model turn, then disappear and make a quick change out of sight.
 When you come back, your cutie’s got to spot what’s different.
 Did you take off a cap?
 Put on a scarf?
 Untie a shoe?
 Keep it easy for the tots, kick it up a notch for older kiddos (only one earring!).
 Then let them have a turn trying to stump you.